-At the same time, the impact of technology in sectors such as retail and hospitality, combined with increasing casualisation of workforces in sectors such as parts of health and social care, means that many of our residents find themselves in employment which is low paid, with irregular hours and insecure contracts.
+At the same time, the impact of technology in sectors such as retail and hospitality, combined with increasing casualisation of workforces in sectors such as parts of health and social care, means that many of our residents find themselves in lowpaid employment, with irregular hours and insecure contracts.
 Our work must continue to encourage and incentivise good employment practices through our campaign for the Real Living Wage and social value approach, while developing progression routes for residents to higher level skills and employment opportunities.

-The Work and Skills Strategy will contribute to the delivery of the Thriving and Sustainable theme by making sure that Manchester continues to develop and grow an inclusive and innovative economy which creates employment and learning opportunities for all our residents.
-It seeks to ensure that the opportunities created are of good quality, enabling more people to benefit from the city's growth, and providing a basis from which to drive improved living standards, better health and wellbeing, and reduced inequality.
-We also recognise the importance of the foundational economy both as a major source of employment and as a sector that underpins the wider economy.
-While the foundational economy has experienced some positive change over the course of the pandemic, with upwards pressure on wages and wider conversations about conditions, we need to continue to work to connect these occupations to our wider aspirations on pay and good employment.
+The Work and Skills Strategy will contribute to the delivery of the Thriving and Sustainable theme by making sure that Manchester continues to grow an inclusive and innovative economy that creates employment and learning opportunities for all our residents, including those further away from the labour market such as people with disabilities.
+It seeks to ensure that the employment opportunities created are of good guality, enabling more people to benefit from the city's growth, and providing a basis from which to drive improved living standards, better health and wellbeing, and reduced inequality.
+We recognise the importance of the foundational economy both as a major source of employment and as a sector that underpins the wider economy.
+While the foundational economy has experienced some positive change over the course of the pandemic, with upwards pressure on wages and wider conversations about conditions, we need to continue to work to connect employers in these sectors to our wider aspirations on pay and good employment.

-The strategy will also seek to maximise the opportunities generated for our residents through the significant investment into our city, as well as strengthening the pathways into those opportunities.
-This is particularly relevant for communities in North Manchester, given the Council's partnership with Far East Consortium (FEC) to deliver 15,000 homes, and for communities in Wythenshawe, given the scale of investment in the Airport and Airport Enterprise Zone.
-As the city centre will remain the major driver of growth in Manchester, and will continue to account for the majority of jobs created and sustained, we must also continue to focus on connecting Manchester residents across the city to these opportunities.
+The strategy will also seek to maximise the opportunities generated for our residents through the significant investment in our city, and by strengthening the pathways into those opportunities.
+This is particularly relevant for communities in north Manchester, given the Council's partnership with the Far East Consortium (FEC) to deliver 15,000 homes.
+Communities in Wythenshawe will also benefit given the scale of investment in the Airport and Airport Enterprise Zone.
+As the city centre will remain the major driver of growth in Manchester and will continue to account for most jobs created and sustained, we must continue to focus on connecting Manchester residents across the city to these opportunities.

 Finally, the priorities in this theme are important in helping us to meet our wider ambitions for the city, particularly our commitments to reducing poverty and inequality.
 The priorities under this theme also contribute to the delivery of recommendations in Building Back Fairer in Greater Manchester, specifically in increasing quality of employment.
 Our priorities to create a thriving and sustainable city are to:

-- Develop and grow Manchester's business support ecosystem and promote awareness of the city's business support offer to our business community to enable them to innovate and grow. - 2.
-Influence Manchester's business support ecosystem to support sustainable self-employment and business start-up, as well as promoting sustainable models of ownership including cooperatives and social enterprises. - 3.
-Encourage and support employers to offer good quality employment, including secure contracts, predictable hours and to pay at least the Real Living Wage. - 4.
-Work with our partners to develop and deliver specific labour market interventions to connect residents to more highly paid opportunities in growth sectors. - 5.
-Ensure the maximum possible skills and employment benefit from the city's capital and inward investment pipeline. - 6.
-Maximise the skills and employment benefit from place based public and private investment and regeneration in North Manchester, Wythenshawe and other major capital projects.
+- Develop and grow Manchester's business support ecosystem and promote awareness of the city's business support offer to our business community to enable it to innovate and grow. - Influence Manchester's business support ecosystem to support sustainable self-employment and business start-up, as well as promoting sustainable models of ownership, including co-operatives and social enterprises. - 3.
+Encourage and support employers to offer good-quality employment that includes secure contracts, predictable hours, and that pays at least the Real Living Wage. - 4.
+Work with our partners to develop and deliver specific labour-market interventions to connect residents to more highly paid opportunities in growth sectors. - 5.
+Ensure the maximum possible skills and employment benefit from the city's capital and inward-investment pipeline. - 6.
+Maximise the skills and employment benefit from place-based public and private investment and regeneration in north Manchester and Wythenshawe, as well as other major capital projects, especially in the city centre.